 CaRMS uses the Roth-Peranson algorithm to match students into postgraduate medical training programs throughout Canada.
-This is roughly the same matching algorithm that is used in the United States for their National Resident Matching Program (NRMP), as well as for matches in many other programs including law, dentistry, psychology, optometry, and pharmacy.
+This is similar to the matching algorithm that is used in the United States for their National Resident Matching Program (NRMP), as well as for matches in many other programs including law, dentistry, psychology, optometry, and pharmacy.